Creole Roasted Potatoes

 Creole Meatball Sub Sandwich

 My wife proclaimed this to be the ‘best sandwich I’ve ever made’.
-It’s messy, has some kick and it very yummy.
+It’s messy, has some kick and it is very yummy.
 I wouldn’t change a thing about this Creole meatball sub sandwich next time I make it, which will be very soon!

 Creole Meatball Sub Sandwich